-We have made it through Covid, are vaccinated and have booster shoots too.
+We have made it through Covid, are vaccinated and have all our booster shoots.

 We like our guests to be the same.